AleidvdZ/credit-risk-classification/README.md

 On the flip side when looking at loans that are at high risk for defaulting (value of 1), the precision is 85%.
 This means that 85% of loans that are truly risky were identified as such but this means that 15% of the loans identified as risky are actually potentially healthy loans (false positives).
 In terms of recall the model determined that 91% of the loans were correctly predicted as risky but this means that it missed identifying 9% of the loans that should have been identified as risky (false negatives).

 The model favors the correct identification of healthy loans and does a good job of predicting loans in that category.
 It might incorrectly identify a loan as unhealty (risky) even when it might not be.
 This model would safeguard the lender by having high accuracy on the identification of healthy loans and not incorrectly accepting a risky loan.
 It could lose potential customers by identifying loans as risky.

+**Based on the balanced accuracy score of 99% and the fact that the model protects the lender with a high precision and recall for the healthy loans, this model should be recommend for use to the lender.**

 ## Code Source
 Starting code was provided in the assignment